Nesta78/VPX-VR-INJECTOR/README.md

 <div align="center">

-Made with ❤️ for the VPX VR Pinball community — thank you to **Sixtoe & Dardog** for the VR Room resources, and special thanks to **Speedygonzales** for extensive testing and feedback.
+Made with ❤️ for the VPX VR Pinball community — thank you to **Sixtoe & Dardog** for the VR Room resources, to **JoePicasso** for Rawd Poster, and special thanks to **Speedygonzales** for extensive testing and feedback.

 [⬆ Back to top](#vpx-vr-injector)